PatternsTechGit/PT_GithubRepos/README.md

 >
 -------------------------------------

-## **2) Interacting with repositories **
+## 2) Interacting with repositories

  ### **What is a Git?**

 GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere
+It lets us work together on projects from anywhere

 :arrow_right: Follow below steps to clone git repositories.